drbfraser/HHA-HaitiHospital/README.md

 running, however subsequent tests will be faster as this installation only happens once.

 Running `npm coverage-report` in the server directory will generate an HTML report in a folder called `coverage` where you can easily view test coverage and see where tests are needed.

+After each test an HTML test report in the `mochawesome-report` folder will also be generated.

-This coverage report is uploaded as an artifact as part of the CI/CD pipeline as well.
+Both of these reports are uploaded as an artifact as part of the CI/CD pipeline.

 ## Logging